• Skip to main content

 Seasoning Variations

-• SWEET: mix the balsamic with 2 tsp honey before drizzling; cook 1 minute more as directed
+• Sweet: mix the balsamic with 2 teaspoon honey before drizzling; cook 1 minute more as directed

 How to Cook Brussels Sprouts in the Air Fryer